HYLES SIEHEI (Püngeler, 1903)

 ADULT DESCRIPTION AND VARIATION

-Female Hyles siehei siehei, Nallihan, Ankara Province, Turkey.
+Female Hyles siehei, Nallihan, Ankara Province, Turkey.
 Photo: © Josef de Freina.
-Female Hyles siehei siehei, Toros Mountains, Turkey.
+Female Hyles siehei, Toros Mountains, Turkey.

 Wingspan: 65--70mm.
-Central gap in the oblique median stripe of forewing (very apparent in H. centralasiae) much reduced, or absent.
+Central gap in the oblique median stripe of forewing (very apparent in Hyles centralasiae) much reduced, or absent.
 Most also have a distinct rosy hue to both wings and body.

 ADULT BIOLOGY

-Apparently confined to the upper elevations of Anatolia, and the eastern Toros and Bolkar Mountains in southern Turkey, to parts of northern Syria, and to the Zagros Mountains of Iran, where it is found in similar locations to H. centralasiae, i.e. rocky, herb-rich steppe.
+Apparently confined to the upper elevations of Anatolia, the eastern Toros and Bolkar Mountains in southern Turkey, and mountainous southeastern Turkey.
+Found in similar locations to Hyles centralasiae, i.e. rocky, herb-rich steppe.

 FLIGHT-TIME